mongodb/go-client-mongodb-atlas/README.md

 ### Authentication

-The mongodbatlas library does not directly handle authentication.
-Instead, when creating a new client, pass an http.Client that can handle Digest Access authentication for you.
+The `go-client-mongodb-atlas` library does not directly handle authentication.
+Instead, when creating a new client, pass an `http.Client` that can handle Digest Access authentication for you.
 The easiest way to do this is using the [digest](https://github.com/mongodb-forks/digest) library, but you can always use any other library that provides an `http.Client`.
-If you have a private and public API token pair (https://docs.atlas.mongodb.com/configure-api-access), you can use it with the digest library using:
+If you have a private and public API token pair (https://docs.atlas.mongodb.com/configure-api-access), you can use it with the digest library like:

 ```go
 import (